 Hand Sentry – More of an Off-Tank like CB instead of a full fledged tank like Luke Cage, the sentry does his job very well.
 His basic attack has a large modifier on it and his Smoke Bomb special is a great way to keep allies safe from either turn 1 specials or as a GET OUT OF JAIL free card for enemy ultimates as long as the Sentry himself can actually tank them.
 With his passive and stat growth, he is surprisingly bulky.

-Shield Security – Quite possibly the only SHIELD character worth his shards, even if he is harder to farm compared to the rest.
+Shield Security – He is harder to farm compared to the rest.
 His damage output is good enough but the kicker lies in its ability to either stun or slow an enemy for 1 turn which is massive even with his sub-par speed.
 The stun’s on a chance but the slow is guaranteed to roll against the enemy’s resistance.
 His special is lackluster and only worth it for the stun, which is on a dice roll so no. His passive is a life saver when actually using him and one of the biggest annoyances one can face when fighting against him thanks to his low speed.